The Marvel Cinematic Universe has become such a fixture of pop culture that it’s difficult to imagine that the whole ordeal was a massive crapshoot.

 Thor’s fatness is also linked to a certain incompetency and even awkwardness.
 "Ragnarok" Thor was more comical, yes, but that humor mostly came from one-liners and/or Thor finding himself in impossibly awkward situations.
 In that film, Thor is framed as maybe more accessible, but still on top of his game and, above all, still desirable.
 Fat Thor, meanwhile, is the kind of character who gets into shouting matches with children over the phone when he loses at a video game.
 We weren’t seeing this degree of incoherence from him before he became plus-sized.
 In "Endgame," Thor is the awkward situation.

-This gag is made more gross when you take into account why Thor is fat.
+But let's also not forget what even spurred Thor's weight gain in the first place.
 In addition to losing half of his kingdom in a mass slaughter, Thor is sinking in the shame of his failure to kill Thanos.
 Thor was the last card in the deck, the last chance The Avengers had at stopping Thanos, and because he did not capitalize on his moment, half of all life in the universe was dusted.
-In the five years since, Thor has been filled with so much guilt and self-loathing that it physically transforms him, and this is apparently funny …
+In the five years since, Thor has been filled with so much guilt and self-loathing that it physically transforms him.
+The jokes practically write themselves, right? ...

 I’ll give credit where it’s due: Bruce, who has always been one of the most empathetic Avengers, at least has the decency to ask if Thor’s doing alright.
 But his other friends won’t be so understanding.
 Note the awkward side glances everyone gives when Thor is reporting on the Aether and starts blubbering about Jane breaking up with him.

 Black Widow’s Alexei is subject to a similar joke, but take note at where the laughs are focalized.
 Thor’s massive weight gain in “Endgame” is a response to grief.
 This not only links weight gain to failure, but it also turns that failure into a spectacle.
 Alexei … he just sort of let himself go.
-Middle-age got to him, and whatever he tells himself, he’s not the thirty-year old bachelor he wants to be.
-I’m not saying that this presentation of fatness is beyond reproach or question, but with Alexei, the joke is on his ego.
+Middle-age got to him, and whatever he tells himself, he’s not the thirty-something bachelor he wants to be.
+I’m also not saying that this presentation of fatness is beyond reproach or question, but there is a distinction.
+With Alexei, the joke is on his ego.
 With Thor, the joke is on his shattered psyche.
 This is another reason why I've never bought the narrative that new Thor is more "accessible" or "relatable" to viewers.
 Audiences aren't meant to respond with empathy, his failure is purely on display for a cheap and reliable laugh that doesn't let you think too deeply about the implications of the joke or its subject.

 As we learned in “Ragnarok,” a character twist doesn’t actually need development if you can spin a vaguely philosophical one-liner justifying a new direction.
 And, as we were reminded with Wanda’s turn in “Multiverse of Madness,” if Marvel really wants to play with a storyline, not even the most ironclad character development can stand in their way.
 And all it takes is Frigga’s “Everyone fails at who they’re supposed to be.
 The measure of a person and of a hero is how well they succeed at being who they are,” to convince Thor that maybe the throne just wasn’t for him.